Second order cosmological perturbations: simplified gauge change formulas: Introduction

 where the subscript $_\bullet$ stands for a letter describing a particular gauge choice.
 We find that the reminder term $\Box_{rem,\bullet}$ for most metric and matter variables is a simple quadratic function of the first order variables, which in the case of any scalar variable is in fact zero.

-The present paper is the first of four closely connected papers.
-As described above the goal of this paper is to present a simplified formulation of the change of gauge formulas at second order, and to show that it provides an efficient unifying algorithm for calculating any gauge invariant in the commonly used gauges.
-This will also provide a stepping stone for identifying conserved quantities and solving the perturbation equations at second order in the long wavelength limit, which will be the topic of one of the accompanying papers.

 The outline of the paper is as follows.
 In section~\ref{unified}, after introducing the notation that we will use for the metric and matter variables, we present the details concerning the unified definition~\eqref{hat_box1} of the hat variables and the details concerning the unified form of the gauge transformation formula~\eqref{gaugetransf}.
 In section~\ref{change_of_gauge} for each of the five choices of temporal gauge indicated by $_\bullet$ we give expressions for ${}^{(2)}\!{\hat{\Box}}_{\bullet}$ in terms of the metric and matter perturbation variables (see equations~\eqref{box_change2}).
 This set of formulas, which provides an efficient unifying algorithm for calculating any gauge invariant in any of the above five gauges, is the main goal of the paper.
-In section~\ref{applications} we use our unified scheme to obtain examples of change of gauge formulas previously presented in the cosmological literature.
-Our results are more concise than those in the literature and in order to make a comparison we have to ``unpack'' our formulas by substituting in the expressions for the hatted variables.
-In section~\ref{discussion} we comment briefly on further applications of the hatted variables.
-In appendix~\ref{comp_lit} we make further comparisons of our gauge transformation formulas in section~\ref{unified} with those in Malik and Wands (2009)~\cite{malwan09} and in Noh and Hwang (2004)~\cite{nohhwa04}.
+In section~\ref{applications} we use our unified scheme to give simple derivations of some important change of gauge formulas previously presented in the cosmological literature.
+In section~\ref{discussion} we point out that the present paper is the first of four closely connected papers.
+We also comment on how the new hatted variables result in new conserved quantities, as shown in detail in the sequel papers.
+In appendix~\ref{comp_lit} we make further comparisons of our gauge transformation formulas in section~\ref{unified} with those in Malik and Wands (2009)~\cite{malwan09}, which served as our main starting point for the present paper.